1 Cowfold’s contribution to helping London after the Great Fire

 6 War Memorials in the Churchyard and inside St Peter’s Church

 The memorials include the names of service men from around the area.
 Some are buried in the churchyard and some elsewhere.
 On every Remembrance Sunday, closest to 11 November, the names are read aloud, as people pay their respects to those who fought and died for their country.

 7 St Peter’s Church medieval stained glass windows

-Three medieval lancet windows in St Peter’s Church contain glass that is an example some of the oldest stained glass in the country and are therefore of great historical interest.
+Three medieval lancet windows in St Peter’s Church contain glass that is an example of some of the oldest stained glass in the country and are therefore of great historical interest.
 They are also valuable as evidence of the style of glazing adopted by the medieval builders of the church, the first mention of which is in 1232.

 Some of the valuable stained glass can be dated to around the middle of the 13th century, others to around the beginning of the 14th century.
-The windows themselves are characteristic of the simple early English architecture of the period.
+The windows themselves are characteristic of the simple Early English architecture of the period.

 8 Margaret Cottages

 Four houses stood on the northern boundary of Cowfold churchyard in 1635 one of which was “the parish house wherein Thomas Ellis now dwelleth”.
 The ‘parish house’ was the ‘poor house’ or ‘work house’.
 The house called Margaret Cottages, named after Margaret Norris who bought the house in 1926, converted it into six private alms houses and then rented them to the elderly of the parish, was originally the ‘Old Workhouse’ but is probably a successor to the building which stood there in 1635; it dates from around 1753.